 Mosquito Headnet

-I’m so glad I brought a Sea to Summit Mosquito Head Net with Insect Shield with me on my last kayaking trip because I hate mosquitoes!
+I’m so glad I brought a mosquito head net with me on my last kayaking trip because I hate mosquitoes!
 They were unavoidable and kept buzzing in my ear.
-This is a small piece of gear that goes a really long way.
+This is a small piece of gear that goes a really long way and your friends will definitely be jealous of you!

 Check Price: REI | Backcountry | Sea to Summit